blogs.sanpreetsingh.com

 When couples stop talking about intimacy altogether, they often stop talking about other vulnerable needs too.
 They become polite, functional, and emotionally careful.
 The relationship may still continue.
 Life may still look organised.
 But something warmer begins to disappear.

 Not every intimacy conversation needs outside help.
-But when the same topic keeps turning into hurt, shutdown, guilt, defensiveness, or emotional exhaustion, support can make a real difference.
+But when the same topic keeps turning into hurt, shutdown, guilt, defensiveness, or emotional exhaustion, the relationship usually needs a calmer way to understand what keeps going wrong.

 A person may arrive at this topic searching for help with one conversation.
 But once they look deeper, they may realise the issue is bigger than one conversation.
 It may involve stress, emotional distance, repeated miscommunication, or unmet needs that have been building for years.